Foretaste of Heaven: Sacred Liturgy

 Prayer is the heart of Carmelite life, and the chapel is the heart of a Carmelite monastery.
 The nuns adore Jesus present in the Holy Eucharist as the summit and source of our entire consecrated life during the two hours of mental prayer, the Divine Office, Rosary and other exercises of piety each day.
 In Carmel, the sacred liturgy is characterized by simplicity to allow more time for private prayer in accord with our hermit spirit.
 The Divine Office is usually recited on one tone, with Gregorian chant reserved for Sundays and feast days.

 After our foundress Mother Teresa Margaret died, one of her cherished wishes began to be fulfilled: the restoration of Latin as our primary liturgical language.
-We discovered that after the vernacular languages had been approved for the liturgy, Blessed Pope Paul VI had written to the monastic communities begging them not to give up Latin in the Divine Office.
+We discovered that after the vernacular languages had been approved for the liturgy, Pope Saint Paul VI had written to the monastic communities begging them not to give up Latin in the Divine Office.
 We began praying that Our Lord would make His will clear to us and remove any obstacles, and soon other monasteries supplied us with liturgical books, and a retired professor volunteered to teach us Latin at various proficiency levels!
-We began the gradual transition in Advent 2014, and as our knowledge of Latin increases, we find “our hearts burning within us” as the depths of Scripture and liturgical texts open up to us.
+As our knowledge of Latin increases, we find “our hearts burning within us” as the depths of Scripture and liturgical texts open up to us.
 Why Latin?